datastackacademy/cloud-functions-workshop/README.md

 In the function above, you can see that:

-- We try to get the question from our request object in multiple ways.
-We first see if the question is provided as URL parameters.
-If not, we continue to search for a json payload, form parameters, or just plain text.
 - We submit our question to howdoi module and return the response as plain text.
 - Cloud function return is a standard flask tuple response as (data, http response code, headers)
 - The two lines on top are a workaround for a possible howdoi error.
 Sometimes this error appears if howdoi is not able to authenticate SSL certificates when searching for answers online.